San Antonio Area — 32 Communities

 View Cibolo

-One of the closest suburbs to Randolph AFB.
+One of the closest suburbs to Randolph AFB’s main gate.
 SCUCISD schools at lower price points.
 An established military family staple in the northeast corridor.

 View Universal City